openjdk/jextract/doc/GUIDE.md

    1. Simple header file name like `foo.h` or header file path like `bar/foo.h`

    2. Special header file path or file name like `<stdio.h>`, `<GLUT/glut.h>`.
-      With this syntax, the header full or relative path is not required.
-The usual C compiler include path search is used in this case.
+      With this syntax, the header path is considered to be relative to one of the paths in the C compiler include path.
 This simplifies the extraction of header files from standard include paths and include paths specified by `-I` options.

       Note that '>' and '<' are special characters in OS Shells and therefore those